Note: This issue is evolving. We will update this post as news comes out. This post was updated on March 3, 2021.

 What is known about the Johnson & Johnson vaccine and allergic reactions?

-The CDC has not yet issued guidance.
 In Johnson & Johnson’s press release announcing FDA approval of its COVID-19 vaccine, it states:

 “There is a remote chance the Janssen COVID-19 Vaccine could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to one hour after getting a dose of the Janssen COVID-19 Vaccine.
 For this reason, your vaccination provider may ask you to stay at the place where you received your vaccine for monitoring after vaccination.”